 Adelia gave in to Henry II’s proposal and left with the bunch of people accompanying Joanna.
 Their journey started in Southampton to be met with Henry the Young King in Caen.
 The Young King then deserted the bunch cause he was distracted with tournaments in Falaise and Rouen.
 He did not stay to see his sister depart for Aquitaine much to everyone’s dismay.

-They then stopped in various monasteries and inns during this journey and problems started to emerge when Adelia’s horse caught some form of illness and must be put down.
-There had been gossips and rumours saying that Adelia is a witch who is travelling with an Arab man (referring to Mansur)—an evidence of inhospitable gestures towards those who are not from the same crowd.
-But Adelia had her order directly from the King and she tried as much to ignore the gossips and rumours in her surrounding.
+They stopped in various monasteries and inns during this journey–one of them being Saint-Gilles-du-Gard–and problems started to emerge when Adelia’s horse caught some form of illness and must be put down.
+There had been gossips and rumours saying that Adelia is a witch who is travelling with an Arab man (referring to Mansur)—evidence of inhospitable gestures towards those who are not from the same crowd.
+But Adelia had her order directly from the King, and she tried as much to ignore the gossips and rumours in her surrounding.

 The fun bit of this book: I didn’t expect that they will encounter the Cathars during this journey mainly because I didn’t think that the route must have passed Cathar regions in the south of France.
 This Cathar theme reminded me of a book that I put off a while ago: Kate Mosse’s Labyrinth—which I shall continue to read later.

-The ending of this book made me worrisome of Rowley’s fate in the next book, assuming that he will appear in the next book resuming his duty as the Bishop of St Albans.
+The ending of The Assassin’s Prayer made me worrisome of Rowley’s fate in the next book, assuming that he will appear in the next book resuming his duty as the Bishop of St Albans.
 But even better, it’d be great if he could finally reveal to the public that he is Allie’s father.
 Nevertheless, I have to be patient until October 20, 2020—which is when the final book will come out.
 I will head straight to Kindle and buy, buy, buy!